We are taking steps to modify operations to be able to continue to offer services to our clients and will keep you posted on any changes to be made!

 We are closely monitoring and following the recommendations of public health authorities on the federal, state, and local level to assure the safety of us all.
 Some of the measures we are undertaking include:

-– In accordance with Center for Disease Control and Prevention (CDCP) recommendations, employees that are experiencing cold or flu symptoms will refrain from the workplace.
+– In accordance with Center for Disease Control (CDC) recommendations, employees that are experiencing cold or flu symptoms will refrain from the workplace.

 – To limit the possible exposure of COVID-19 to our clients and staff, we are not allowing visitors at this time.

-– Using the CDCP guideline of six feet of social distance when possible and limiting group settings to under ten people.
+– Using the CDC guideline of six feet of social distance and groups will be offered in a virtual format when possible.

 – Avoid touching your eyes, nose, and mouth with unclean hands.